 - Doors: Although the exterior of a room door is facing a public space, it is commonly decorated by students.
 This is generally encouraged, although blue tape and/or 3M Command strips should be utilized.
 Due to the public visibility of these doors, the materials may be asked to be removed if deemed offensive or problematic.
-Concerns about materials may be directed to an Area Coordinator or your CA. - Windows: Similar to doors, exterior-facing windows are often publicly visible and should be treated appropriately.
-Signage may be posted within these spaces, although it should be appropriate for public view from exterior locations. - Christmas Decorations: To avoid fire hazards, live Christmas trees are not permitted in residential facilities.
+Concerns about materials may be directed to a Residence Life professional staff or your CA. - Windows: Similar to doors, exterior-facing windows are often publicly visible and should be treated appropriately.
+Signage may be posted within these spaces, although it should be appropriate for public view from exterior locations and not limit visibility for emergency responderers. - Christmas Decorations: To avoid fire hazards, live Christmas trees are not permitted in residential facilities.
 Low-heat bulbs and flame-retardant materials may be used to decorate.
-However, all decorations should remain interior to your room. - No items such as TV/wall mounts should be installed on walls
+However, all decorations should remain interior to your room. - No items such as TV/wall mounts should be installed on walls in the residential facilities.
+They present serious fire hazards and may produce an odor that may be disturbing to other residents.